ferrero-felipe/blackjack/readme.md

 ### ... or the simplest blackjack game ever
 ---

 So here's the deal _(pun intended)_.
-This is one of my favourite classes to teach on the Ironhack Madrid Data Analytics course.
+This is one of my favourite classes to teach on the Data Analytics course.

 The Idea is to show how to deal with a few classes, their attributes, methods (including _\_\_dunder\_\__ methods.) and some inheritance.